The Best Headphones For Sleeping And Noise Cancelling

 Price: $$

-The Maxrock Sleep Headphones are really just normal headphones, but with particularly small and soft earbuds.
-The tiny earbuds mean you can lie on your side more comfortably than you may have experienced in the past.
-They also have great noise isolation, and a partner will hear very little, if anything.
-The audio quality is underwhelming though, with little bass.
-They are wired headphones rather than Bluetooth enabled, and don’t have active noise cancellation.
+The Maxrock Sleep Headphones resemble regular headphones, but have particularly small and soft earbuds.
+The tiny earbuds mean you may find you can lie on your side more comfortably than you’ve experienced with standard headphones.
+With excellent noise isolation, your partner will likely hear minimal sound, if any.
+However, they fall short in audio quality, particularly in the bass department.
+Keep in mind that they are wired headphones that lack Bluetooth functionality and active noise cancellation.

 Soundcore